PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Right here," said Stavro, grunting as he struggled to push the unconscious Thorvin on top of the corpse already in the wheelbarrow.

 Relan almost believed it.
 Shirley almost got away with it.
 But whether the Gods were looking out for Relan, or whether Shirley's luck had run out didn't matter.
-Relan caught a flash of morning sunlight as it glinted off the glinted off the thin-bladed dagger, Shirley was concealing along her wrist.
+Relan caught a flash of morning sunlight as it glinted off the thin-bladed dagger, Shirley was concealing along her wrist.
 It wasn't stout enough to chop off a limb, but it was enough to slip between chain mail rings, just enough to tickle his heart and kill him.

 "What are you going to do with that?"
 Relan asked.
 And then he did it right.
 He didn't give her time to explain.
 He didn't give her time to stab him.
 He hit the beautiful creature in her beautiful face with his fist.
 Then he looked down in horror at what he had done.
 A hero never, ever hit a lady.